emersion/hydroxide/README.md

 # hydroxide

 A third-party, open-source ProtonMail CardDAV bridge.
+For power users only, designed to run on a server.

 ## Usage